 Despite promising initial tests and agreement between the manually and automatically counted fission track samples reported in Gleadow et al. (2009), challenges remain for the track detection strategy (Enkelmann et al., 2012).
-The automatic track detection technique from Gleadow et al. (2009) incorporated in earlier versions of FastTracks (Autoscan Systems Pty) did not work well in the case of (1) internal reflections (Gleadow et al., 2009), (2) surface relief (Gleadow et al., 2009), (3) over- or underexposed images (Gleadow et al., 2009), (4) shallow-dipping tracks (Gleadow et al., 2009) and (5) very short tracks with very short tails.
+The automatic track detection technique from Gleadow et al. (2009) incorporated in earlier versions of FastTracks (Autoscan) did not work well in the case of (1) internal reflections (Gleadow et al., 2009), (2) surface relief (Gleadow et al., 2009), (3) over- or underexposed images (Gleadow et al., 2009), (4) shallow-dipping tracks (Gleadow et al., 2009) and (5) very short tracks with very short tails.
 More complex tests of the automatic counting software (FastTracks) undertaken by two analysts from University of Tubingen (Germany) showed that automatic counting without manually reviewing leads to severely inaccurate and dispersed counting results which are less time-efficient than manual counting using the "sandwich technique" (Enkelmann et al., 2012).
 However, the inventors continuously developed the system and solved the aforementioned problems.
-This has resulted in fission track analysis software that is utilized by most of fission track labs and it is generally regarded as the one and only golden standard for automated fission track dating.
+This has resulted in fission track software that is acquired by most of the fission-track labs and it is generally assumed as the one and only golden standard for fission-track dating.

 This paper presents a completely new approach for automatic detection of fission tracks in both apatite and muscovite.
 Normally, fission tracks are detected using segmentation of the image into a binary image (Belloni et al., 2000; Gleadow et al., 2009; Gold et al., 1984; Petford et al., 1993).
 Here, in our approach, segmentation strategies are abandoned and replaced by the development of computer vision (so-called Deep Neural Networks) capable of detecting hundreds of fission tracks in a 1000x magnification microscope image.
 It will be shown later in this paper that artificial intelligence techniques such as computer vision can be a solution for the labour-intensive manual counting, as already recognized by the pioneering work of Kumar (2015).
-Kumar (2015) was the first to successfully apply one machine learning technique (support vector machine) on a dataset of high quality single (?) semi-track images (30μm by 30μm).
-The accompanying paper for AI-Track-tive reports results of deep neural networks that can detect one to hundreds of semi-tracks in an individual image of 117.5 μm width and 117.5 μm height.
-Our new potential solution for apatite fission track dating is currently available as an offline executable program for Windows (.exe) and online on the web page https://ai-track-tive.ugent.be.
-The Python source code, deep neural networks and the method to train a deep neural network are also available to the scientific community on https://github.com/SimonNachtergaele/AI-Track-tive
+Kumar (2015) was the first to successfully apply one machine learning technique (support vector machine) on a dataset of high quality single (?) semi-track images (30x30μm).
+This paper reports results of deep neural networks that can detect one to hundreds of semi-tracks in an individual image of 117.5 μm width and 117.5 μm height.
+This new potential solution for apatite fission track dating is currently available as an executable program (.exe) and Python source code with the name "AI-Track-tive".
+The deep neural networks and the method to train a deep neural network are also available to the scientific community.